 It is our mission to bring small groups of STEMM professionals out to schools and student organizations in rural areas and small towns of Kansas and potentially beyond, at no cost to our already financially stressed educators.
 Our aim is to provide students with examples of a variety of careers and encouragement to pursue STEMM studies.
 We provide long term points of contact for future STEMM career paths.
 This includes using a network of STEMM professionals who volunteer their time as mentors and offer job shadowing opportunities.
-It is our hope to encourage enrollment in and offer information on dual credit courses with the colleges and universities in Kansas.
-It is also our future goal to financially assist qualified students who may otherwise be unable to attend any STEMM events, competitions or programs that they are interested in pursuing.
+It is our hope to encourage enrollment in and offer information on dual credit courses with the colleges and universities.

-Rural areas are in desperate need of STEMM-educated individuals, just as cities are in need of STEMM educated individuals from our invaluable rural areas.
-It is our hope that between parents, teachers and support from the STEMM FIRE Foundation, the STEMM interested student will become inspired, equipped and prepared to pursue extraordinary opportunities for themselves, their families, and eventually their own communities.
+Rural areas are in desperate need of STEMM-educated individuals to return and support their communities, just as cities are in need of our outstanding STEMM educated individuals from our rural areas.
+It is our hope that between parents, teachers and support from the STEMM FIRE Foundation, the STEMM interested student will become inspired, equipped and prepared to pursue extraordinary opportunities for themselves, their families, and eventually give back to their own communities.

 Meet The Team

 Lindsay Schmidt, PA-C